devopshq/teamcity/docs-sphinx/tc_models/boards.rst

     board = project_or_group.boards.create({'name': 'new-board'})

-.. note:: Board creation is not supported in the GitLab CE edition.
+.. note:: Board creation is not supported in the TeamCity CE edition.

 Delete a board::